-There’s a big difference between tossing a “lunch hook” over the side for a quick dip and securely anchoring for an overnight stay.
+There’s a big difference between tossing a “lunch hook” over the side for a quick dip and securing a boat anchor anchoring for an overnight stay.
 Whole books have been written on the subject, and it gets a complete chapter in Chapman Piloting & Seamanship, the venerable guide to small-boat handling.
+It's one of the first things you learn in seamanship.
 Here’s a quick rundown on some solid, basic anchoring ideas and tips.

 1. Ease Up, Sneak Back